 - Bake as instructed by the cake mix and allow to cool fully on a cooling rack before frosting.

-- Frost cupcakes if they are completely cool.
-Frosting can be covered and placed in the refrigerator while the cupcakes cool or to stiffen before frosting if desired.
+- Frost cupcakes when they are completely cool.
+NOTE: Frosting can be covered and placed in the refrigerator while the cupcakes cool or to stiffen before frosting if desired.

 - Top cupcakes with a jellied citrus wedge and a short straw stuck into the cupcake.

 This recipe is so easy to follow and make!
 I made them for a birthday party and they were a hit!

 Erin Wastaferro says

 Is the alcohol cooked out while they are baking?
 I would love to make these for a taco themed baby shower that will have children and non-drinking guest and of course the 2 mommies to be.